chanced/caps/README.md

 finally is modular in that each step in the case conversion process can be configured, augmented, or replaced.

-The following case conversions are supported:
+The following case conversions are available:

 -   Camel Case (e.g. CamelCase)
 -   Lower Camel Case (e.g. lowerCamelCase)